7 Fun, Free & Amazingly Beautiful Places in Cape Cod

 For those of you who are curious, here are the 15 towns that comprise Cape Cod: Falmouth, Bourne, Mashpee, Sandwich, Hyannis, Yarmouth, Dennis, Harwich, Brewster, Chatham, Orleans, Eastham, Wellfleet, Truro, and Provincetown.

 All of these gorgeous towns offer their own unique attractions, parks, restaurants, and lodging.
-Cape Cod is one of the most beautiful places in the world, so no matter which town you choose to vacation in, you will be surrounded by amazing natural landscapes.
+Cape Cod is one of the most beautiful places in the world.
+And thus, no matter which town you choose to vacation in, you will be surrounded by amazing natural landscapes.
 A vacation to Cape Cod would not be complete without enjoying a few of the best beaches and parks found within this magnificent region.

 Below, I have highlighted 7 incredibly scenic places in Cape Cod.
 As an added bonus, they all just happen to be be free as well!
 Feel free to share some of your top recommended scenic Cape Cod attractions as well!